-If you have psoriasis and have experienced any abnormalities in your nails, such as pitting, discoloration, crumbling, loosening, thickening or horizontal lines, you might have nail psoriasis.
+If you live with psoriasis and have experienced any abnormalities in your nails, you might have nail psoriasis.

-Where the nail is affected determines where treatment is applied, according to Dr. Mark Lebwohl, professor and chairman of The Mount Sinai School of Medicine dermatology department in New York and chairman of the National Psoriasis Foundation Medical Board.
+Where the nail is affected determines where treatment is applied.
 Pitting of the nail occurs in the nail matrix, the base of the nail where the nail is produced, while thickening of the nail occurs in the nail bed, the skin underneath the nail.

-For people with mild symptoms, topical treatments or steroid injections at the site paired with cosmetic treatments can help, Lebwohl says.
+For people with mild symptoms, topical treatments or steroid injections at the site paired with cosmetic treatments can help.
 Cosmetic treatments include keeping nails clipped short, buffed smooth and painted with clear polish.
-For people who also have severe skin psoriasis and/or psoriatic arthritis, a systemic or biologic treatment can reduce symptoms overall.
-Nail improvement may lag behind clearing of psoriasis plaques on the body by several months.
-It can take six months to a year for an affected nail to grow out and be replaced by a new nail.
+For people who also have severe skin psoriasis and/or psoriatic arthritis, a systemic or biologic treatment can reduce symptoms.
+Nail improvement may lag behind clearing of psoriasis plaques on the body by several months and it can take six months to a year for an affected nail to grow out and be replaced by a new nail.

-Lebwohl says that regular manicures done by a nail technician familiar with nail psoriasis or at home can dramatically improve the appearance of nails affected by psoriasis.
+Regular manicures done by a nail technician familiar with nail psoriasis or at home can dramatically improve the appearance of nails affected by psoriasis.
 Care should be taken to treat the affected nails gently and cuticles should not be clipped or pushed back.
 If a nail is lifting, avoid overly aggressive cleaning under the nail tip, which can make lifting worse.
-Gentle buffing with a file can help smooth the surface.
-Finish with clear polish.